Gavin Sheets

-Gavin Crawford Sheets (born April 23, 1996) is an American professional baseball left fielder for the San Diego Padres of Major League Baseball (MLB).
+Gavin Crawford Sheets (born April 23, 1996) is an American professional baseball first baseman for the San Diego Padres of Major League Baseball (MLB).
 He has previously played in MLB for the Chicago White Sox.
 He made his MLB debut in 2021.

 Amateur career

 Sheets attended Gilman School in Baltimore, Maryland.
 The Atlanta Braves selected him in the 2014 Major League Baseball draft.
 He did not sign with the Braves, and instead enrolled at Wake Forest University to play college baseball for the Wake Forest Demon Deacons.
 In 2016, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 In 2017, his junior season, Sheets batted .317 with 21 home runs and 84 RBIs in 63 games and was named All-Atlantic Coast Conference.
 He also played for the Baltimore Redbirds of the Cal Ripken Collegiate Baseball League.